enzyme, types & classes of enzymes

 The new method of classifying enzymes is based on the nature of the chemical changes it facilitates on a substrate.
 Such changes may involve oxidation in which case the enzyme will be called an oxidase.

-It should be noted that the earlier classification based on the substrate on which the enzyme works on like the amylase for maltose, protease for protein or lipases for lipids are no longer correct or biochemically acceptable.
-So enzymes are classified as summarized below this article, so scroll down to read it.
+It should be noted that the earlier classification based on the substrate on which the enzyme works like the amylase for maltose, protease for protein or lipases for lipids are no longer correct or biochemically acceptable.

 So from this deduction, it is clear that all digestive enzymes belong to the class called hydrolases.

-These class of enzymes called hydrolases generally refers to enzymes that break up various bonds, which is breaking large molecules into smaller particles in the presence of water.
+This class of enzymes called hydrolases generally refers to enzymes that break up various bonds, which is breaking large molecules into smaller particles in the presence of water.

 CHARACTERISTICS OF ENZYME